forkcms/documentation/getting started/enable_twittercards.md

 * Fill out the form and submit.
 * You will receive an e-mail when Twitter has completed your validation.

-Once you have completed to steps above you will be able to use Twitter cards on your website.
+Once you have completed the steps above you will be able to use Twitter cards on your website.
 With Twitter cards you can give your followers a richer Twitter experience with fully detailed sharing of your pages.